swasher/kinobase/README.md

-Help to tracking seen/unseen movies.
+App to tracking seen/unseen movies.
 Build on TMDB